Sociomaterial Transformations in Norway and East Asia (SoMaT)

 Our Mission

-SoMaT strengthens international collaboration between researchers and students from Norwegian University of Science and technology (NTNU) with one Japanese, one South Korean, and two Chinese universities to develop solid international, interdisciplinary, cutting-edge knowledge and perspectives.
+SoMaT strengthens international collaboration between researchers and students from Norwegian University of Science and Technology (NTNU) with one Japanese, one South Korean, and two Chinese universities to develop solid international, interdisciplinary, cutting-edge knowledge and perspectives.
 This will be done through investigating entanglements of the social and the material in every day-and organizational life, for which STS perspectives are ideal.
 We center our research, teaching, and collaboration around thematic areas within our core institutional competencies for understanding contemporary society and how novel science and technology transformations impact society.

 Project leader - Norwegian University of Science and Technology (NTNU)